 - 1a.
 Vacant.
-Parcel is vacant or with minimal improvements OR Parcel is non-vacant and meets any of the following criteria: - 2a1b.
+Parcel is vacant or with minimal improvements - 1b.
 Developer Interest.
-The City has received a recent application for residential development on the parcel or is aware of potential interest by owner or developer to redevelop the site. - 2b1c.
+The City has received a recent application for residential development on the parcel or is aware of potential interest by owner or developer to redevelop the site. - 1c.
 Vacant building or parking lots.
 Some underutilized shopping centers in the city are zoned for residential and have large surface parking lots that can accommodate new housing.
-Only a portion of these sites was included in the capacity calculation to allow property owners to retain the commercial shopping centers. - 1d2h.
+Only a portion of these sites was included in the capacity calculation to allow property owners to retain the commercial shopping centers. - 1d.
 Parcels with underperforming hotels/motels.
 Parcels with hotels or motels with low Transient Occupancy Tax (TOT), in need of repair, or currently being used to house unsheltered individuals in the city.